Mahathir Mohamad: Post-second term premiership (2020–present)

 In February 2025, Mahathir's official Facebook account confirmed that his X account (@chedetofficial) had been hacked, resulting in a post promoting cryptocurrency, and efforts were underway to recover it.
 In April 2025, following the Putra Heights pipeline fire in Subang Jaya, Mahathir visited the Incident Control Post and urged the public not to make premature accusations before the investigation was completed.
-Shortly thereafter, he also attended the state funeral of former Prime Minister Abdullah Ahmad Badawi.
+Shortly thereafter, he also attended the state funeral of former prime minister Abdullah Ahmad Badawi.
 In an interview in May 2025, he criticised Donald Trump's tariff policies and described him as "living in an old world" over his foreign policy.

 On 10 July 2025, Mahathir reached the age of 100, making him one of the few world leaders to become a centenarian.
 The occasion was widely reported by local and international media, and Prime Minister Anwar Ibrahim, among others, extended birthday wishes.
 Despite his age, Mahathir remained intellectually active, continuing to write, speak, and share his views through various platforms.
 Three days later, he was admitted to the National Heart Institute (IJN) for observation due to fatigue, following his participation in a cycling event and a gathering to celebrate his and his wife's birthdays.
 He was discharged the same day.

 On 26 July 2025, Mahathir participated in the Turun Anwar rally at Dataran Merdeka, joining several opposition leaders in calling for Prime Minister Anwar Ibrahim's resignation.
 Prior to that, at a rally in Alor Setar, he had similarly urged Anwar to step down, citing mismanagement of national wealth and poor governance.

+In December 2025, Mahathir lodged a police report accusing Anwar of economic sabotage and undermining Malaysia's sovereignty over the Malaysia–United States Agreement on Reciprocal Trade (ART), an agreement that later sparked public controversy over provisions seen by critics as obliging Malaysia to align with US sanctions, compromise regulatory autonomy, and weaken the country's long-standing policy of non-alignment.

+In early January 2026, Mahathir was admitted to the National Heart Institute (IJN) for observation after he fell at his residence and was taken to hospital by ambulance.
+Hospital officials later confirmed that he had sustained a fracture to his right hip and remained in stable condition while receiving treatment.
+According to his son, Mukhriz Mahathir, medical specialists advised that he was not suitable for hip replacement surgery due to age-related risks, and that a non-surgical recovery approach would be adopted.
+Mahathir's hospitalisation attracted significant domestic and international attention, with Turkish President Recep Tayyip Erdoğan conveying his concern and well wishes during a meeting with Prime Minister Anwar Ibrahim while the latter was on an official visit to Turkey.